zilunzhang/Car-And-Orientation-Detection-FRCNN/README.md

 How to run:
 - run MakeData.py (make test and train set respectively.
 After run first time, comment out 14-16 and uncomment 10-12 and rerun)
-- run all_in_one_SVM.py if you want to use method 1
+- run all_in_one_SVM.py if you want to use method 1 Notice: change path in main
-- run one_vs_all_SVM.py if you want to use method 2
+- run one_vs_all_SVM.py if you want to use method 2 Notice: change path in main
-- run their respective test file to get the accuracy and confusion matrix
+- run their respective test file to get the accuracy and confusion matrix Notice: change path in main

 _______________________________________________________